Vinaya-Sharma/ShareMe/README.md

 # ShareMe
 A photo sharing social media application built with React.js Sanity backend and Tailwind.

 ShareMe allows you to add, delete, save, comment and filter in posts in real time

-(backend folder. node modules etc are not in repo)
+(backend folder, node modules, etc are not in repo)